 So I have history of it.
 In this context we're talking about the natural environment where people, adults, have engraved their names into rocks that can't be wiped away.
 I get we all want to leave our mark etc but really?

 So I went to retake the photograph with these ideas in mind.
 I knew my first composition from the original film had good lines, contrast and balance.
 However I couldn't replicate it from memory so I had to approach the rock like I was seeing it for the first time.
 After a couple of exposure errors I had to retake two more but as I was packing up I saw what looked like a misalignment between the camera and the film back which you can see in the short clip below.

 This unnerved me because I didn't want to invest too much time and effort into this film only to realise that the shots were compromised by light leaks.
-And, even though I am restrained with fiIm, I wasn't exactly looking for much of an excuse to finish this one to get another chance to develop at home once again.
+And I wasn't exactly looking for much of an excuse to finish this one to get another chance to develop at home once again.
 So I quickly shot the whole film that evening, rushing through in the falling light.
 The shots included a couple of abstracts at the base of the engraved rock and a couple of the theropod prints in the reef that were visible due to the low and outgoing tide.
 Dinosaurs walked here, their marks still visible 135million years.

 By and large very happy with my first successful attempt at developing film at home.
 Stunning detail, tones and feel with this film.